Ningthangom/Ningthangom/README.md

-# Hi there 👋, I am Angelo and Welcome to my git page
+# Hi there 👋, I am Angelo and Welcome

 **Ningthangom/Ningthangom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.